peteriring/space-shooter/README.md

 # SpaceShooter

-_This is the solution to the task given by Play'n GO team_
+_This is a solution to the task given by Play'n GO team_

 ---

 **NOTE:**

-Please take into consideration that the project was built under Windows OS, it might not contain full solution for other systems
+Please take into consideration that the project was built under Windows OS, it might not contain full solution for other systems.

 ---

-The application was written with a variety of features and usecases in mind, and to be extendable in the future.
+The application was written with a variety of features and use-cases in mind, such as being extendable in the future.
-The framework chosen for the task was [angular](https://angular.io/docs/), with the recommended uikit [pixi.js](https://www.pixijs.com/).
+The framework chosen for the task was [angular](https://angular.io/docs/), and [bootstrap](https://getbootstrap.com/), with the appropriate adapter package [ng-bootstrap](https://ng-bootstrap.github.io/#/home).
+It uses the recommended uikit [pixi.js](https://www.pixijs.com/).

-Testing is not yet implemented.

-The application is currently not handling any configuration options well.
-It would be a nice addition to parse the environment variables to modify them.
+The build was tested on the following browsers:
+- Chrome v89.0.4389.82
+- Firefox v86.0.1
+- Edge v89.0.774.54

 ## Demo

 The live application is reachable on git pages.

 [https://peteriring.github.io/space-shooter/](https://peteriring.github.io/space-shooter/)

 ## Installation